 Chris Perry, President & CEO, Kentucky Association of Electric Cooperatives (KAEC)

-Chris Perry is the president and chief executive officer of the Kentucky Association of Electric Cooperatives and United Utility Supply Cooperative since 2014, Chris Perry has worked in the electric cooperative community for more than 20 years.
+Chris Perry is the President and CEO of the Kentucky Association of Electric Cooperatives and United Utility Supply Cooperative since 2014, Chris Perry has worked in the electric cooperative community for more than 20 years.
 He joined Fleming-Mason Energy Co-op in 2003 as manager of engineering and became CEO of the utility in 2007.
 Perry has also served as manager of engineering services at Sumter Electric Cooperative in Sumterville, Florida and systems engineer at Nolin Rural Electric Cooperative in Elizabethtown, Kentucky.
 He has an Electrical Engineering degree from the University of Kentucky and a Master’s Degree in Business Administration from Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 Perry and his wife, Kimberly, have two daughters, Alexandria and Alyssa.

-Kate Shanks is Vice President of Public Affairs for the Kentucky Chamber.
-She has been with the Chamber for more than four years and focuses her work on energy, environment, small business, and competitiveness issues.
+Kate Shanks is Senior Vice President of Public Affairs for the Kentucky Chamber.
+She has been with the Chamber for more than five years and focuses her work on energy, environment, small business, and competitiveness issues.
 She is a lifelong resident of Kentucky and earned both a Bachelor of Science in Natural Resource Conservation and Management and a Master of Public Administration from the University of Kentucky.
 Prior to joining the Chamber, Kate spent nearly 12 years working for state agencies focused on energy and environmental policy and regulation and has held multiple positions relating to communications, outreach, policy analysis and design, and legislative affairs.

 Amy Spiller, President, Ohio and Kentucky, Duke Energy